awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

   If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
 For more information about high\-resolution metrics, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.

   The default is 60\.
-+ **region** – Specifies the region to use for the CloudWatch endpoint, when an Amazon EC2 instance is being monitored\.
-The metrics collected are sent to this region, such as `us-west-1`\.
-If you omit this field, the agent sends metrics to the region where the Amazon EC2 instance is located\.
++ **region** – Specifies the Region to use for the CloudWatch endpoint, when an Amazon EC2 instance is being monitored\.
+The metrics collected are sent to this Region, such as `us-west-1`\.
+If you omit this field, the agent sends metrics to the Region where the Amazon EC2 instance is located\.

-  If you are monitoring an on\-premises server, this field is not used, and the agent reads the region from the `awscloudwatchagent` profile of the AWS configuration file\.
+  If you are monitoring an on\-premises server, this field is not used, and the agent reads the Region from the `awscloudwatchagent` profile of the AWS configuration file\.
 + **credentials** – Specifies an IAM role to use when sending metrics and logs to a different AWS account\.
 If specified, this field contains one parameter, `role_arn`\.
   + **role\_arn** – Specifies the ARN of an IAM role to use for authentication when sending metrics and logs to a different AWS account\.
 For more information, see [Sending Metrics and Logs to a Different AWS Account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
 + **debug** – Optional\.
 Specifies running the CloudWatch agent with debug log messages\.
 The default is `false`\.